Understanding the Petition Process

 If Your I-130 Petition Is Denied By USCIS

-Why an I-130 family visa petition may be denied, and what to do.
+Why USCIS might refuse to grant an I-130 family visa petition for a family immigrant, and what to do next.

 -